-• "Counter-steer" (turn wheel back in other direction) once you have passed the danger.
-1 2 • Steer to the right if an upcoming car has drifted into your lane.
-Don't turn any more than necessary to clear what is in your way.
-3 • Leave the road if necessary.
-4 5 • Brake gently to avoid skidding. • Keep one (1) set of wheels on the pavement, when possible.
-6 • Stay on the shoulder if possible.
-7 8 • If the driver must return to the road before stopping: reduce speed or even stop if safe to do so 9 10 • turn enough to get back on the road counter-steer immediately when front tires are on the road 11 12 STOPPING QUICKLY AND SAFELY 13 • Controlled Braking: 14 15 • Apply brakes as hard as possible without locking the wheels.
-16 • If wheels lock, release brakes. • Use brakes again, as soon as possible.
-17 18 Stab Braking: Apply brakes all the way.
-19 • Release brakes when wheels lock up.
-20 • As soon as wheels start rolling again fully apply brakes.
-21 Don't jam on the brakes.
-If the wheels are skidding, you cannot control the 22 vehicle.
-23 Never disable or unhook steering axle brakes.
-24 25
+- avoids braking until the vehicle speed is less than 20 mph - keeps both hands on the steering wheel - "Counter-steer" (turn wheel back in other direction) once you have passed the danger. - Steer to the right if an upcoming car has drifted into your lane.
+Don't turn any more than necessary to clear what is in your way. - Leave the road if necessary. - Brake gently to avoid skidding. - Keep one (1) set of wheels on the pavement when possible. - Stay on the shoulder if possible. - If the driver must return to the road before stopping: - reduce speed or even stop if safe to do so - turn enough to get back on the road - counter-steer immediately when front tires are on the road

+STOPPING QUICKLY AND SAFELY

+- Controlled Braking:

+- Apply brakes as hard as possible without locking the wheels.

+- If wheels lock, release brakes.

+- Use brakes again, as soon as possible.

+- Stab Braking:

+- Apply brakes all the way.

+- Release brakes when wheels lock up.

+- As soon as the wheels start rolling again, fully apply brakes.

+- Don't jam on the brakes.
+If the wheels are skidding, you cannot control the vehicle.

+- Never disable or unhook steering axle brakes.

-26 TIRE FAILURE
+TIRE FAILURE

-- Recognize a tire failure by:
+- Recognize a tire failure by: - sound

-- ● sound

 - vibration

-- ● feel
+- feel

-1 Hold the steering wheel firmly.
+- Hold the steering wheel firmly.

-2 Stay off the brake until the vehicle slows down.
+- Stay off the brake until the vehicle slows down.

-3 After stopping, check all the tires.
+- After stopping, check all the tires.

-4

-5 SKID CONTROL AND RECOVERY
+SKID CONTROL AND RECOVERY

-6 • Five (5) main causes of skids are:
+- Five (5) main causes of skids are:

-7 over-braking
+- over-braking

-8 • over-steering
+- over-steering

-9 over-accelerating
+- over-accelerating

-LO driving too fast for road conditions
+- driving too fast for road conditions

-l1 not enough weight on front axle
+- not enough weight on the front axle

-L2

-L3 DRIVE WHEEL SKIDS
+DRIVE WHEEL SKIDS

-L4 Drive wheel skids caused by acceleration can be stopped easily by taking your foot off the
+Drive wheel skids caused by acceleration can be stopped easily by taking your foot off the accelerator.

-L5 accelerator.

-L6 • Drive wheel braking skids can be corrected by:

-L7 stopping braking

-L8 turning quickly in the direction of the skid
+- Drive wheel braking skids can be corrected by: - stopping braking - turning quickly in the direction of the skid - counter-steering

-L9 • counter-steering

-20

-21 FRONT-WHEEL SKIDS
+FRONT-WHEEL SKIDS

-22 Front wheel skids are caused by driving too fast for the conditions.
-The front end tends to go in a

-23 straight line no matter how much you turn the steering wheel.
-Slow down as quickly as possible
+Front wheel skids are caused by driving too fast for the conditions.
+The front end tends to go in a straight line no matter how much you turn the steering wheel.
+Slow down as quickly as possible without skidding.

-24 without skidding.

-25

-26 STAY ALERT AND FIT
+STAY ALERT AND FIT

-27 • Stay alert by:

-28 getting enough sleep
+- Stay alert by: - getting enough sleep

-29 scheduling trips during hours you are normally awake and can remain alert
+- scheduling trips during hours you are normally awake and can remain alert

-30 not taking medicine that has a label warning against operating vehicles
+- not taking medicine that has a label warning against operating vehicles

-1 • keeping coo
+- keeping cool

 - taking short breaks before you feel drowsy

 - When sleepy:

 - stop driving

 - sleep or take a nap

 - avoid taking drugs to keep you awake

-- 7 Note: Only sleep can overcome being tired.
+Note: Only sleep can overcome being tired.